m-lamonaca/programming-notes/CSS/CSS.md

 3. **Use content to define the layout and design**:
     Understand how content can inform design
-    Don't spend time creating templates you won’t use Focus on problem-solving for your users
+    Don't spend time creating templates you won't use Focus on problem-solving for your users

 4. **Use proto-content**: